Automatt/obsidian-granola-sync/README.md

 The plugin uses a combination of unit and integration tests:

 1. Unit Tests:
-   - Test individual service classes in isolation
+   - Test individual service classes and utilities in isolation
    - Mock external dependencies
    - Focus on business logic